dtcenter/METplotpy/docs/Users_Guide/histogram_2d.rst

-The histogram_2d_defaults.yaml configuration file, in combination with the grid_diag_temperature.nc netCDF data file (generated from the MET tool grid_diag), generates a 2d histogram plot of the hist_TMP_Z2_TMP_P500 variable:
+The histogram_2d_defaults.yaml configuration file, in combination with the grid_diag_temperature.nc netCDF data file (generated from the MET tool grid_diag), generates a 2D-histogram plot of the hist_TMP_Z2_TMP_P500 variable:

 .. image:: tmp_z2_p500.png

-To generate the above plot using the histogram_2d_defaults.yaml config file and the grid_diag_temperature.nc netCDF file (generated from the MET tool grid_diag), perform these steps:
+To generate the above plot using the histogram_2d_defaults.yaml config file and the grid_diag_temperature.nc netCDF file (which was generated from the MET tool grid_diag), perform these steps:

-* if you are working within a conda environment, activate the conda environment that has the required Python packages outlined in the installation section section
+1. if you are working within a conda environment, activate the conda environment that has the required Python packages outlined in the installation section

-* clone the METplotpy repository from GitHub:
+2. clone the METplotpy repository from GitHub:

   ``mkdir $METPLOTPY_SRC_DIR``